scaratozzolo/MouseTools/README.md

 - [ ] Points of interest (create class)
 - [ ] Character relatedLocations classes to handle their related areas (facility, attraction, point of interest)
 - [ ] character associated events
+- [ ] recreate entertainments list, from sorted.json to get them all
+- [ ] handle entertainments without start or end date